jahbini/bamboo-snow/docs/two-year.md

 _Liquids:_ Bamboo Snow is dry and thirsty.
 It will absorb any liquid it touches instantly.
 Oil on the floor?
 Soaked up and ready to sweep into a pan instantly.
 Bamboo Snow will absorb up to  times it’s weight in oil, and if that wasn’t enough, you can add another three times that original weight with water.
 The result is a soft ball that holds it’s shape.
 If left to dry, the ball remains, but the water is gone.
 The oil, may or may not evaporate, but will be contained in the mass.

 Bamboo Snow turns household water, oils or glue into a putty that can be hand molded and can take any shape.
 And, no matter what the liquid is, adding more bamboo snow will break up residual putty that sticks to your hands or work.
 Bamboo snow makes project clean-up easier.
 When the glue is dry, the result can be sanded, cut, drilled, stained or painted.

+> Now I know that some of you good readers may remark: “no matter what the liquid is?
+What if the liquid is boiling hydrocloric acid?
+Ha!”
+> Let me respond that you would need to be willing to touch the liquid in question.
+As far as strong acids or bases are concerned, more research is needed. *Send money.*

 When the liquid is water, any minerals will remain in the bamboo snow ball and will give it some amount of strength.
 The result will not shrink or swell, hot or cold, wet or dry.
 Blocks made with 1/2 Plaster of Paris and 1/2 Bamboo Snow do not burn, but will wick up both petroleums and water.